daliclass/rxpy-backpressure/README.md

 If you would like to quickly get started with the library a runnable example can be found here [rxpy-backpressure-example](https://github.com/daliclass/rxpy-backpressure-example)

+### Strategies

+#### Latest
+Latest strategy will remember the next most recent message to process and will call the observer with it when the observer has finished processing its current message.

+#### Drop
+Drop strategy accepts a cache_size, the strategy will remember the most recent messages and remove older messages from the cache.
+The strategy guarantees that the oldest messages in the cache are passed to the observer first.

 ## Considerations
 This project supports python 3.6+ as as [rxpy](https://github.com/ReactiveX/RxPY)